Medical Negligence Cases

 1a.
 Acute myocardial infarction,

-1b. coronary artery atherosclerosis.
+1b.
+Coronary artery atherosclerosis.

 The Defendant admitted liability but disagreed on issues pertaining to quantum – specifically the deceased’s life expectancy and future earnings.